craigmulligan/llm-checkers/README.md

 lms server start
 ```

-Then install this apps dependencies and run it:
+Then install llm-checkers dependencies and run it:

 ```
 npm i && npm run dev